August 17, 02019,Cambridge MA

 VIDEO: July 3 02019 interview on Start Up Health.

 On September 9, 02019, Safi Bahcall, best-selling author of Loonshots, will lead a conversation on Long-term Loonshots: The Science of Phase Transitions and the Course of World History.
 See: Sept.
 9, 02019: Long-term Loonshots

 On October 7, Hyunjun Park, founder and CEO of Catalog DNA, and Nova Spivack, founder of Arch Mission, will talk about Making Small and Thinking Big: DNA Data Storage and the Arch Mission.

-On November 5, James Hughes(Executive Director of IEET) and Nir Eiskovitz(UMASS Applied Ethics Center) will talk about the technology and ethics of future humans.
+On November 5, James Hughes(Executive Director of IEET) and Nir Eisikovitz(UMASS Applied Ethics Center) will talk about the technology and ethics of future humans.

 December 3 – Dimitar Sasselov, the Director of the Origins of Life Institute at Harvard will talk about what we have learned about life in the universe and how this can change our perspectives.